 I’m not a big gear-head, so when I head outdoors, I usually keep it simple.
-For home workouts, I have a few pairs of dumbbells, kettlebells, a suspension trainer & bands, but I don’t have any machinery with the exception of an elliptical.
+For home workouts, I have a few pairs of dumbbells, kettlebells, a suspension trainer, mini loops, and various bands.

 Gold’s Gym Suspension Trainer – hangs over your door at various lengths to allow you to use variations of your own body weight to create resistance.
 I purchased mine for less than $20 at Wal-Mart in the sporting goods section.

 Rubber-coated hex dumbbell – hexagonal shape keeps them from rolling; I prefer the rubber-coated dumbbells but I also have a couple of sizes in cast iron

 Cast-iron hex dumbbell – same weights, just a different type depending upon your budget